 As of now, you have two years to opt into the new system.
 Although retaking the exam is not required, you will need to sign the USGBC disciplinary policy and agree to credential maintenance.
 Credential maintenance includes participating in 30 hours of continuing education required every two years, with six hours specific to the LEED Rating System, credit categories, and/or LEED updates.

 After completing these steps, you will get to use the new LEED AP+ designation and be listed in the active registry.
 You will not be listed in the active directory with a specialty designation like LEED AP BD+C. Retesting is only necessary to advance to a LEED AP+ specialty designation.
 The LEED AP+ exam will have two portions; in order to obtain the specialty designation, you will only have to take the specialty portion of the exam.

 For the first two years, the credentialing maintenance fee is waived.
 After June 2011, the credential maintenance fee will be $50 every two years for continuing education.

 Well, you do want to be revered as one of the best and most knowledgeable people in your industry, right?

-Because its new, you may not know what to study for the specialty portion of the LEED AP+ exam.
+Because it's new, you may not know what to study for the specialty portion of the LEED AP+ exam.
 Everblue Training Institute will be providing exam prep courses to help you out.
 Green Associate exam dates are already listed.
-Check back often for the LEED AP+ exam dates.